klarna/klarna-on-demand-android/README.md

 ### Tests
 Pull requests must include tests for their proposed fixes/functionality.
 We use [JUnit](http://junit.org/) to write our tests and you can find the tests themselves [here](klarna-on-demand/src/test/java/com/klarna/ondemand).

-If you're using Android Studio, use the [following guide](https://github.com/klarna/klarna-on-demand-android/blob/master/doc/android_studio_setup.md) in order to setup and run JUnit testing environment.
+If you're using Android Studio, use the [following guide](https://github.com/klarna/klarna-on-demand-android/blob/master/doc/android_studio_setup.md) in order to setup a JUnit testing environment.

 ## License
 Klarna on Demand is available under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for more info.